aldesantis/alessandro.codes/src/content/Literature notes/Articles/Future Burnout On the False Promises & Expectations of What Comes Next.md

 ---
+title: |
-title: "Future Burnout: On the False Promises & Expectations of What Comes "Next""
+  Future Burnout: On the False Promises & Expectations of What Comes "Next"
+full_title: |
-full_title: "Future Burnout: On the False Promises & Expectations of What Comes "Next""
+  Future Burnout: On the False Promises & Expectations of What Comes "Next"
+author: |
-author: Matt Klein
+  Matt Klein
 url: https://zine.kleinkleinklein.com/p/future-burnout?utm_source=post-email-title&publication_id=260920&post_id=150629435&utm_campaign=email-post-title&isFreemail=false&r=og9hp&triedRedirect=true&utm_medium=email
 category: articles
 image_url: https://substackcdn.com/image/fetch/w_1200,h_600,c_fill,f_jpg,q_auto:good,fl_progressive:steep,g_auto/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F69e5df46-f643-4788-af3b-be2382489a93_1920x1080.jpeg
-date: 2024-12-29
-time: 6:40 PM
-last_highlighted_date: 2024-12-23 12:13:30.789125+00:00
 published_date: None
-summary: >
+summary: |
   The text discusses how modern society struggles with the tension between the past and the future, leading to a new form of burnout focused on time.
 It highlights how technology, while promising to enhance our experiences, often intensifies our anxiety about time slipping away.
 Ultimately, it calls for a shift to living in the present moment as a way to reclaim our sense of time.
 source: reader
+permalink: l/articles/future-burnout-on-the-false-promises-expectations-of-what-comes-next
 ---
 # Future Burnout: On the False Promises & Expectations of What Comes "Next"